hughsie/uefi-sbom-best-practices/index.rst

 Readers may be expecting to see terms like “IBV” (Independent BIOS Vendor), “ODM” (Original Design Manufacturer), “IFV” (Independent Firmware Vendor) and “OEM” (Original Equipment Manufacturer), but this document mostly avoids those terms.
 This is because those entities may, at any given moment and in any given commercial arrangement, be acting as *component vendors*, *firmware vendors* or *platform vendors* in the context of this document.

-* **SBoM**: Software Bill of Materials.
+- **SBoM**: Software Bill of Materials.
   A formal document which can be used to articulate what components are contained within a binary deliverable, and who is responsible for each part.
-* **Component**: any identifiable, discrete element of a UEFI firmware, including but not limited to any item that can be removed from, replaced in or added to a UEFI file volume.
+- **Component**: any identifiable, discrete element of a UEFI firmware, including but not limited to any item that can be removed from, replaced in or added to a UEFI file volume.
   This includes PE files, PEIMs, CPU microcodes, CMSE/PSP, FSP/AGESA, EC and OptionROMs – but **SHOULD NOT** include encryption keys or source code references.
   Each component may be provided as a precompiled binary by a *component vendor* to a *firmware vendor*, or it may be built from an independent source code tree by the *firmware vendor*.
-* **Component SBoM**: an SBoM for a single component.
+- **Component SBoM**: an SBoM for a single *component*.
-* **Component Vendor**: a party responsible for directly supplying a *component* for use by a *firmware vendor* in a firmware image.
+- **Component Vendor**: a party responsible for directly supplying a *component* for use by a *firmware vendor* in a firmware image.
-* **Firmware**: a complete UEFI firmware image, which typically comprises multiple *components*.
+- **Firmware**: a complete UEFI firmware image, which typically comprises multiple *components*.
-* **Firmware SBoM**: an SBoM that represents all the *components* present in a single *firmware* and which could be generated in full or in part by combining *component* SBoMs.
+- **Firmware SBoM**: an SBoM that represents all the *components* present in a single *firmware* and which could be generated in full or in part by combining *component* SBoMs.
-* **Firmware Vendor**: a party responsible for building firmware, for use by the *platform vendor*.
+- **Firmware Vendor**: a party responsible for building *firmware*, for use by the *platform vendor*.
-* **Platform SBoM**: an SBoM that represents all the components in use on a real-world device.
+- **Platform SBoM**: an SBoM that represents all the components in use on a real-world device.
-  May be equivalent to the firmware SBoM for a single system firmware deployed on the device, or may be a superset of it that includes metadata for multiple firmwares, for e.g. separate firmwares for the system and for an attached touchpad or camera device.
+  May be equivalent to the *firmware SBoM* for a single system firmware deployed on the device, or may be a superset of it that includes metadata for multiple firmwares, for e.g. separate firmwares for the system and for an attached touchpad or camera device.
-* **Platform Vendor**: the party responsible for supplying a combined platform firmware image, typically comprising multiple firmwares, for use on end-user hardware.
+- **Platform Vendor**: the party responsible for supplying a combined platform firmware image, typically comprising multiple firmwares, for use on end-user hardware.

 Introduction
 ************